YagoLopez/crypto-values/README.md

 ## Architecture

 - Use of a Data Abstraction Layer (DAL)
 - Decoupling of frontend from backend: the purpose is to use a common interface with different implementatios for real data, mock data or even graphql.
-So changing the way of getting data from data source should not affect front end code
+So changing the way of getting data should not affect front end code
+- The app uses some OOP principles and patterns
+  - Domain concepts are modeled as entities like `ICurrency`, for example
   - Use of Repository Pattern
   - Use of Singleton Pattern to avoid creating new instances of repositories each re-render
-- The app uses OOP.
-Domain entities are models like `ICurrency`, for example

 - Abstraction layer functionality is grouped in a ad hoc library I created called `react-query-crud` based in [react-query](https://react-query.tanstack.com/).
 This case only reads data but usually DAL executes CRUD operations
-- [ReactQuery](https://react-query.tanstack.com/) provides good support for real-time data fetching pooling data from endpoints given a time interval.
-Also synchs data each time the browser window loses and receives the focus fetching remote data
+- [ReactQuery](https://react-query.tanstack.com/) provides good support for real-time data, fetching data from endpoints in time intervals.
+Also data is always up to date since each time the browser receives the focus new data is refetched.
+This is a ReactQuery feature.
-- There are two api endpoints defined as Nextjs servless functions
+- There are two api endpoints defined as Nextjs Servless Functions
   - [/api/crypto-currencies](/api/crypto-currencies) acts as proxy to the coin360.com remote api
   - [/api/mock-crypto-currencies](/api/mock-crypto-currencies) returns mock data from a JSON file